-You can deduct real estate taxes that are imposed on you and that you either paid at settlement or closing, or paid to a taxing authority (either directly or through an escrow account) during the year.
+You can deduct real estate taxes imposed on you.
+You must have paid them either at settlement or closing, or to a taxing authority (either directly or through an escrow account) during the year.
 You can also deduct your share of the corporation's deductible taxes if you own a cooperative apartment.
 See Special Rules for Cooperatives, later.